tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 arithmetic circuit helps in reducing a computation to a low-level language involving only two variables, one operation and an output.

-Zero-knowledge proofs in general require that statements to be proved are expressed in their simplest terms for efficiency.
+ZK proofs in general require that statements to be proved are expressed in their simplest terms for efficiency.
 A ZK proof's end-to-end journey is to create a _function_ to write proofs about, yet such a function needs to work with specific constructs.
 In making ZK proofs more efficient: "these functions have to be specified as sequences of very simple terms,